Siddhartha15/Siddhartha15/README.md

 - 🔭 I’m interested in Distributed Systems and Cloud Computing

-- 🌱 I love working with a fast-paced software development team building innovative products and solutions.
+- 🌱 I love working with teams building innovative products and solutions.

 <!--
 **Siddhartha15/Siddhartha15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->